 Recommended sides: All you need is a side of rice or cauliflower rice for a low-carb/Whole30 version.

 We’ve adapted the traditional Mexican dish to create this family-favorite Instant Pot pork Al Pastor and rice casserole.
 Pork shoulder meat is marinated with chipotle chilies, herbs, and pineapple and pressure cooked in the Instant Pot for that perfect tender and succulent result.
 The meat is paired with rice, beans, corn, and cheese and finished in the oven for a must-try casserole.
 You can use chicken or beef meat in this recipe!
 Get the recipe here.

-Shopping list: 2 lb / 900 g pork shoulder, pineapple, 1 tsp cumin, 1 tsp oregano leaves, 1 tsp paprika, 3 garlic cloves, 3 tbsp chipotle chili in adobo, chicken stock, 4 cups pre-cooked white rice, 1 can of black beans, 1 can of sweet corn, 1.5 cups shredded cheese, onion, tomato, fresh cilantro, lime, and 1/2 cup sour cream.
+Shopping list: 2 lb / 900 g pork shoulder, pineapple, 1 teaspoon cumin, 1 teaspoon oregano leaves, 1 teaspoon paprika, 3 garlic cloves, 3 tablespoon chipotle chili in adobo, chicken stock, 4 cups pre-cooked white rice, 1 can of black beans, 1 can of sweet corn, 1.5 cups shredded cheese, onion, tomato, fresh cilantro, lime, and ½ cup sour cream.

 Prep tips/make-ahead: You can cook the rice ahead of time or use leftover white rice from the day before (not earlier, rice doesn’t keep well).
 2-Minute rice packets are super convenient for this dish as well.
 White rice of any kind or brown rice can be used here.
 You can also add quinoa or any other pre-cooked grains.

 Recommended sides: This is a complete meal that comes with condiments such as diced white onion, cilantro and tomato and a little sour cream on top.
 You can make an extra salad to go along with it.
 A simple coleslaw or shredded lettuce will work well.